Online Metric Matching: Beyond the Worst Case

-Given the execution of an online algorithm $\calA$ on an instance with initial servers $S$, we use $N_{\calA}(r \mid S)$ to denote the set of available servers closest to the request $r$ upon its arrival.
-We say that an online algorithm $\calA$ is \emph{greedy} if it always (randomly) matches a new request to one of the closest available servers, i.e., it matches $r$ to a server in $N_{\calA}(r \mid S)$.
-In particular, every greedy algorithm is completely determined by a (randomized) tie-breaking rule such that when facing multiple closest available servers upon the arrival of a new request, the algorithm applies the tie-breaking rule to (randomly) decide who to match with.
+Given the execution of an algorithm $\calA$ on an instance with initial servers $S$, we use $N_{\calA}(r \mid S)$ to denote the set of available servers closest to the request $r$ upon its arrival.
+We say that an algorithm $\calA$ is \emph{greedy} if it always (randomly) matches a new request to one of the closest available servers, i.e., it matches $r$ to a server in $N_{\calA}(r \mid S)$.
+In particular, every greedy algorithm is completely determined by a (randomized) tie-breaking rule which, when facing multiple closest available servers upon the arrival of a new request $r$, (randomly) decide which server in $N_{\calA}(r \mid S)$ to match $r$ with.
 We say that the tie-breaking rule of a greedy algorithm $\calA$ is \emph{local} if it only depends on the set of closest available servers $N_{\calA}(r \mid S)$.
-Moreover, the local tie-breaking rule of a greedy algorithm $\calA$ is called \emph{non-increasing} if the probability of selecting each server in $N_{\calA}(r \mid S)$ does not increase by adding additional servers into $N_{\calA}(r \mid S)$, i.e., for all sets of servers $S', S''$ with $S' \subseteq S''$, for every $s \in S'$,
+Moreover, the local tie-breaking rule of a greedy algorithm $\calA$ is called \emph{non-increasing} if the probability of selecting each server in $N_{\calA}(r \mid S)$ does not increase after adding additional servers into $N_{\calA}(r \mid S)$, i.e., for all sets of servers $S', S''$ with $S' \subseteq S''$, for every $s \in S'$,

-We show that the competitive ratio guarantee for every greedy algorithm with a local and non-increasing tie-breaking rule in balanced markets can be carried over to unbalanced markets.
+We show that the competitive ratio of every greedy algorithm with a local and non-increasing tie-breaking rule in balanced markets is retained in unbalanced markets.

-\begin{theorem} For an arbitrary metric, if a greedy algorithm $\calA$ with a local and non-increasing tie-breaking rule is $\alpha$-competitive in balanced markets with adversarial servers and requests, then $\calA$ is $\alpha$-competitive in unbalanced markets with adversarial servers and requests. \end{theorem}
+\begin{theorem} For the adversarial setting, if a greedy algorithm $\calA$ with a local and non-increasing tie-breaking rule is $\alpha$-competitive in balanced markets, then $\calA$ is $\alpha$-competitive in unbalanced markets. \end{theorem}